aeternity/mnesia_rocksdb/README.md

 `Error` is the error the backend encounteredA and `InsertedAt` refers to the time the error was encounterd as system time in milliseconds.

-The backend will only insert entries and otherwise not managed the table.
+The backend will only insert entries and otherwise not manage the table.
 Thus, clients are expected to clean up the table during runtime to prevent memory leakage.

 ## Caveats